 Where Does the Marginal Methane Molecule Come From?
 Implications of LNG Exports for US Natural Gas Supply and Methane Emissions

-This paper examines whether LNG is more carbon-intensive than coal by expanding the DOGMA model to assess the effects of increased US oil and gas exports on supply, methane intensity, and domestic prices.
+This paper examines whether liquefied natural gas is more carbon intensive than coal by expanding a mathematical model to assess the effects of increased US oil and gas exports on gas supply, methane intensity, and domestic prices.

 Download